 (4).Arnica latifolia Bong.

 Botanical description: Arnica latifolia Bong is also known as broadleaf arnica, its synonym is Arnica latifolia var. angustifolia Herder.
 Its other common names are Broad Leaved Arnica, Mountain Arnica, and Daffodil Leopardbane.
 It is a plant of the Arnica genus, the Asteraceae family.
-Arnica latifolia is a perennial herb, it has a long rhizome, and the stem of the plant is hairy and mostly naked, it grows 10~50 centimeters tall.
+Arnica latifolia is a perennial herb, it has a long rhizome, and the stem of the plant is piliferous and mostly naked, it grows 10~50 centimeters tall.
 There is a cluster of leaves that grow around its base and usually a few pairs along the lower part of the stem.
-The leaves are lance-shaped to broad and nearly heart-shaped and are usually toothed.
-One or more daisylike flower heads are lined in hairy phyllaries and form a flower cluster.
+The leaves are lance-shaped to broad and nearly cordate and are usually toothed.
+One or more daisylike flower heads are lined in piliferous phyllaries and form a flower cluster.
 Each flower head has a yellow disc florets center and several yellow ray florets up to 3 centimeters long.
 The fruit is achene with a white pappus.

 Ecological environment: Arnica latifolia usually grows in open places, leaves are usually sessile, not commonly cordate.
 It grows in mountain habitats such as forests, meadows, and open places, the plant prefers sandy or loamy soils, it does not grow well in clay soils.

 Arnica latifolia Bong is native to the North American continent and distributed mainly in western North America from Alaska to New Mexico.